 Fertility Declines With Male Age

-as frequency of intercourse and the age of the female partner.
+The study also showed that male age remained a strong contributing factor to infertility even after accounting for other factors such as frequency of intercourse and the age of the female partner.

 Sexual Function Isn't Everything